Deardorff's Glossary of International Economics

 Industrialization The establishment and subsequent growth of industrial production in a country, usually meaning heavy manufacturing.

-Inelastic Having an elasticity less than one.
-For a price elasticity of demand, this means that expenditure falls as price falls.
-For an income elasticity it means that expenditure share falls with rising income.
+Inelastic Elasticity less than one.
+For price elasticity of demand, it means expenditure falls as price falls.
+For income elasticity it means expenditure share falls as income rises.
 Contrasts with elastic and unit elastic.

 Inequality Differences in per capita income or household income across populations within a country or across countries.